 4. Question mark

-A question mark, symbolized by (?) is used to ask a question.
+A question mark is symbolized by (?) in ielts punctuation rules used to ask a question.
 In other words, it is used at the end of interrogative sentences.

 What is your name?